 'I was told my unborn baby wouldn't survive the surgery, and that I wouldn't survive without it'

 Vicky had been ill since having her baby but put it down to recovering from pregnancy.
-After numerous trips to her GP and a two week stay in hospital, they eventually found a large tumour blocking her bowel.
+After numerous trips to her GP and a stay in hospital, they found a large tumour blocking her bowel.

 This is her story…